killercup/trpl-ebook/book/traits.md

 This means that even if someone does something bad like add methods to `i32`, it won’t affect you, unless you `use` that trait.

-There’s one more restriction on implementing traits.
-Either the trait or the type you’re writing the `impl` for must be defined by you.
+There’s one more restriction on implementing traits: either the trait, or the type you’re writing the `impl` for, must be defined by you.
 So, we could implement the `HasArea` type for `i32`, because `HasArea` is in our code.
-But if we tried to implement `Float`, a trait provided by Rust, for `i32`, we could not, because neither the trait nor the type are in our code.
+But if we tried to implement `ToString`, a trait provided by Rust, for `i32`, we could not, because neither the trait nor the type are in our code.

 One last thing about traits: generic functions with a trait bound use